Itchy Stretch Marks: Causes, Symptoms, And Tips

 Before you became pregnant, a steaming-hot shower and a bar of regular soap may have been all you needed.
 Now that you’re pregnant, however, your skin is much more sensitive and prone to drying.
 The hot water and the harsh soap only exacerbate this problem.

 That’s why we suggest showering with lukewarm water and a gentle moisturizing cleanser.
-This combination will help protect skin from becoming excessively tight and dry.
+This combination will help protect your skin from becoming excessively tight and dry.

 4) Pat Your Skin Dry Instead Of Rubbing